laufferw/Godot-Flappy-Square/README.md

 ## Game Description

 Flappy Square is a side-scrolling game where you control a square that must navigate through gaps between pipes.
 The game features simple controls but challenging gameplay, testing your timing and reflexes.
+Progress through levels by collecting points, with the first level completion at 50 points.

 ## Technical Details